-One of the most challenging types of photography is wildlife photography because you need to be quick, can’t get close, and can’t guarantee it; but it’s also one of the most rewarding.
-Wildlife photos give us the opportunity to admire the details of animals we would never get to see otherwise.
-Have you ever been that person pointing at a tiny, dark speck in a photo trying to prove you saw a bear on your hike?
-I’m right there with ya; missing a photo op because of inadequate equipment and/or skill is frustrating.
-That’s why I’ve put together this list of simple animal photography tips to help beginners capture stunning wildlife photos without the frustration.
+Wildlife photography is one of the most challenging types of nature photography because you need to be quick, can’t get close, and can’t guarantee a great shot; but it’s also one of the most rewarding.
+Good wildlife photos give us the opportunity to admire the details of animals we would never get to see otherwise.
+Have you ever been that person pointing at a tiny, dark speck in a photo, trying to prove you saw a bear while hiking?
+I’m right there with ya; missing a photo opportunity because of inadequate equipment and/or skill is frustrating.
+That’s why I’ve put together a list of simple animal photography tips to help beginners capture stunning wildlife photos without the frustration.

 Watch BBC’s Birds of Paradise (free on YouTube!) and you’ll see what I mean by patience.
-Most professional outdoor and wildlife photographers will camp out in one location for weeks or even months waiting for the perfect photo opportunity.
-Those of you reading this probably don’t have the unlimited time and money the professionals do, but that’s the bar.
+Most professional outdoor and wildlife photographers will camp out in one location for weeks or even months, waiting for the perfect photo opportunity.

-To get started in wildlife photography you just need a basic understanding of the exposure triangle to capture sharp wildlife photos.
-To break it down all you need is a fast shutter speed, wide aperture, and high ISO.
+To get started in wildlife photography, you need a basic understanding of the exposure triangle to capture sharp wildlife photos.
+Here is a breakdown of how aperture, shutter speed, and ISO impact wildlife pictures:

 Fast shutter speed

 If you are using a telephoto lens, you must use a faster shutter speed to accommodate the higher sensitivity to movement in longer lenses and the movement from the animal.
 The slowest shutter speed for sharp hand-held photos is “1/focal length”, so if you are using a 600 mm lens then you will want a shutter speed of 1/640 or faster to reduce motion blur on fast moving subjects such as birds in flight.

 The animal will move, potentially in and out of various lighting conditions; you need a variable that is flexible and changes as quickly as the animal moves.
 If you aren’t comfortable using full manual mode yet, try using auto ISO which automatically adjusts the camera’s sensitivity to light, allowing you to adjust the shutter speed or move from shade to light without having to tweak your settings with every little change in the scene.

 Save A Custom Setting

-The secret to spectacular wildlife photos is all in custom settings.
-Most wildlife won’t stick around long enough for you to adjust your camera settings, so it’s critical to be fast and always ready for the unexpected.
-Save the optimal wildlife settings to one of your custom modes, which are marked as C1 & C2 on Canon and U1 & U2 on Nikon, that way you never have to spend time altering the settings.
-I typically leave my camera in sleep mode and set to my wildlife custom setting, so I all I have to do is lift my camera.
+The secret to spectacular wildlife photos is in the custom settings.
+Most wildlife won’t stick around long enough for you to adjust your camera settings, so it’s crucial to be fast and ready for the unexpected.
+Save the optimal wildlife settings to one of your custom modes, which are marked as C1 & C2 on Canon and U1 & U2 on Nikon, that way you never have to waste time altering the settings.
+I typically leave my camera in sleep mode and set to my wildlife custom setting, so all I have to do is lift my camera.

 - Shutter Priority

-- Exposure Compensation: 0 or slightly over exposed
+- Exposure Compensation: 0 or +1 to slightly over expose

 - White Balance: Auto